 - a.
-Gym workout shoes, foot thongs, crocs, slippers or beach sandals. - b.
-Tank tops, spaghetti string tops, sculptured one-piece body suots or belly shirts. - c.
+Foot thongs, crocs, slippers or beach sandals. - b.
+Spaghetti string tops, sculptured one-piece body suits or belly shirts. - c.
 Sweatpants. - d.
-Shorts and/or skirts that fall above fingertips, when standing up. - e.
+Shorts and/or skirts that fall 4 inches above the knee, when standing up. - e.
 Headphones, headgear, and/or earphones are not permitted in the classroom or the clinic classroom. - f.
 Sunglasses. - g.
 Mid area of stomach must be covered, if wearing leggings the student's bottom must be covered.